-The Board of Directors has determined that all ten members are independent as defined by the listing standards of the NASDAQ Stock Market ("NASDAQ") except Jonathan H. Mullins who serves as the Company and Bank President and CEO.
-In reaching this conclusion, the Board of Directors considered that the Company and its subsidiary bank conduct business with companies of which certain members of the Board of Directors or members of their immediate families are or were directors or officers.
-In making that determination, the Board of Directors considered that former Director Kilgore provided legal counsel to the Company and subsidiaries and Director Meade's company provided supplies for branch locations.
+The Board of Directors has determined that all nine members are independent as defined by the listing standards of the NASDAQ Stock Market ("NASDAQ").
+In reaching this conclusion, the Board of Directors considered that the Company and its subsidiary bank may conduct business with companies of which certain members of the Board of Directors or members of their immediate families are or were directors or officers; however, in 2014, no transactions occurred with such companies.